bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 ### Primitives
-Primitives are the _base types_ a bruno VM needs to be able to make sense of.
+Primitives are the _base types_ of a bruno VM.
 The most fundamental are 0-tuples and the 1-tuple of integer numbers.

 `()` _(unit)_